 Quantitative MRI has been used to characterize a variety of orthopaedic tissues, but its application in tendon has been limited due to technical challenges.

 Recent advances in MRI sequences along with strategic patient positioning have allowed for MRI to be used to assess tendon tissue.
 This project aims to improve our understanding of the physiological implications of quantitative MRI metrics by comparing them to measures of tendon structure in ex vivo tendon specimens.
 Further, we are investigating reliability of these measures and their relationship to strength testing performance in patients.
-This project is in collaboration with the Mallinckrodt Institute of Radiology.
+This project is in collaboration with laboratory groups in the Mallinckrodt Institute of Radiology.

 Funding: NIH F32 DK123916 (PI: Zellers)